Arizona State Route 101: History

-1985–2007: Original Construction
+Original construction

 Loop 101 was a part of the 1985 Maricopa County Regional Transportation Plan that was funded by a sales tax approved by Maricopa County voters that year.
 The freeway was originally assigned two different route numbers along its path: The Agua Fria Freeway portion was initially designated as SR 417, and the Pima/Price Freeway portion was initially designated as SR 117.
 The Loop 101 designation was first assigned on December 18, 1987, at which time the South Mountain Freeway and the portion of the San Tan Freeway between I-10 and Price Road were also designated to be part of Loop 101.
 On July 19, 1991, the proposed South Mountain Freeway was renumbered as part of Loop 202.
-The San Tan Freeway portion of Loop 101 has never officially been renumbered, though this freeway section has been signed as Loop 202 since its opening.
+The San Tan Freeway portion of Loop 101 was only officially renumbered when its opening took place.

-In 1990 after several years of negotiation with the Salt River Pima–Maricopa Indian Community, the state of Arizona paid the tribe $247 million for right of way for the nine-mile eastern leg of Loop 101 from Via Linda to the north bank of the Salt River.
+In 1990, after several years of negotiation with the Salt River Pima–Maricopa Indian Community, the state of Arizona paid the tribe $247 million for right of way for the nine-mile eastern leg of Loop 101 from Via Linda to the north bank of the Salt River.
 The resulting alignment kept all four corners of each interchange on tribal land, allowing the community to control and benefit from development.
 The tribe formed a development arm, Salt River DevCo, to manage these and other community developable properties.

-Loop 101 was built in stages from 1988 to 2002.
+Loop 101 was built in stages from 1986 to 2002.
 The first segment of Loop 101 opened in November 1988, consisting of the two-mile stretch from Peoria Avenue to Northern Avenue in Peoria.
 Throughout the next 14 years, the other 59 miles of the route would be built including the interchanges with I-10, I-17, both Loop 202 Freeways, and the US 60.
 The final segment that was built was the two-mile stretch from Scottsdale Road to Pima Road in Scottsdale that opened in April 2002, marking the full completion of the entire 61-mile route.
-Loop 101 was built with three general-purpose lanes in each direction along with one auxiliary lane with the exception of the three-mile stretch from Loop 202 (Red Mountain Freeway) to US 60 where there were four-general purpose lanes in each direction.
+Loop 101 was built with three general-purpose lanes in each direction along with one auxiliary lane with the exception of the three-mile stretch from Loop 202 (Red Mountain Freeway) to US 60 where there were four general-purpose lanes in each direction.

 In January 2006, Scottsdale installed speed enforcement cameras along its 7.8 mile stretch of Loop 101 to lower speeds and reduce collisions.
 There were six cameras placed in total, three in each direction.
 The system was calibrated to ticket anyone traveling 76 mph or greater, as 65 mph was the predetermined speed limit.
 The trial phase lasted from January to October 2006 before resuming full time in February 2007.
 There had been much criticism of the program since its inception, and it ended in 2010.